Prime Number Acquisition I Cor - GuruFocus.com

 PR Newswire

-The Company previously announced that a special stockholder meeting (the "special meeting") will be held at 9:00 a.m., Eastern Time on May 15, 2023 for the purpose of considering and voting on, among other proposals, a proposal to amend the Company's current charter to allow the Company until May 17, 2023 to complete a business combination and may elect to extend up to six times, each by one-month by the deposit of $0.06 per remaining public share into the Trust Account, for a total up to six months, until November 17, 2023.
-The Company announced today that an amount of $0.045 per remaining public share for each one-month extension would be deposited to the Trust Account, as compared to the original $0.06 per remaining public share for each one-month Extension.
+The Company previously announced that a special stockholder meeting (the "special meeting") will be held at 9:00 a.m., Eastern Time on May 15, 2023 for the purpose of considering and voting on, among other proposals, a proposal to amend the Company's current charter to allow the Company until May 17, 2023 to complete a business combination and may elect to extend up to six times, each by one-month by the deposit of $0.045 per remaining public share into the Trust Account, for a total up to six months, until November 17, 2023.
+The Company announced today that for each one-month extension, the lesser of (i) $125,000 for all remaining public shares or (ii) $0.045 per remaining public shares would be deposited to the Trust Account, as compared to the previously announced $0.045 per remaining public share for each one-month Extension.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of any such state or jurisdiction.